 Though, in the coming years you’ll begin to see them transition their name to Brighthouse Financial, most of us will long remember the MetLife name.
 Here is our MetLife (Brighthouse Financial) review.
 Make sure to complete your homework and due diligence before purchasing any life insurance product.

-Our MetLife (Brighthouse Financial) Review for 2017
+Our MetLife (Brighthouse Financial) Review

 Founded originally in 1863, it was called National Union Life and Limb Insurance Company.
 With a focus primarily on Civil War participants, it was a tough start where little success was found.
 After years of desperate business moves, Metropolitan Life Insurance Company was started by James Dow, and the companies focus was put strictly towards life insurance.